Eugene Gregory

 Marine Corps Advanced Infantry Training

-Eugene Gregory describes training in the Marine Corps Advanced Infantry.
-He recounts exercises involving barbed wire and training under live fire and in cold weather situations throughout the courses.
-He shares that this type of training was meant to prepare them to adapt in combat situations and for Korean winters.
+Eugene Gregory describes his training in the Marine Corps Advanced Infantry as intense and rigorous.
+He recalls navigating barbed wire, enduring live-fire exercises, and training in cold weather conditions.
+He explains that this preparation aimed to help soldiers adapt to combat scenarios and survive the harsh Korean winters.

 Share YouTube: